Sweet and Savory Party Mix

 Why I love this popcorn mix recipe:

-The beauty in this sweet and salty popcorn recipe is that we don’t have to bake it.
-There’s no preheating the oven, tossing it gently every so often, coating it in an onion powder and butter mixture.
+The beauty in this sweet and salty treat is that we don’t have to bake it or spend an inordinate amount of time putting it together.
+There’s no preheating the oven or even running the microwave, tossing it gently every so often, coating it in an onion powder and butter mixture.
 There’s also no peanut butter, even though I love peanut butter.

-All you have to do is acquire the ingredients, open them up and toss them together in a bowl.
+All you have to do is acquire the ingredients, open them up and toss them together in a bowl to make the perfect snack.

 That’s.
 It.

-I purchased my ingredients from my local Sprouts Farmers Market and really enjoyed finding a majority of them in the Bulk Department.
+I purchased my ingredients from the Bulk Department at my local Sprouts Farmers Market.

 I’ve found shopping bulk super handy if you want to try something out, but it’s also clutch for snacky things like this because you don’t need a ton of the ingredients.